Reconstructing the Type Ia Supernova Absolute Magnitude with Two-Probe Physics-Informed Neural Networks: Conclusions

 \section{Conclusions}

 We have applied two variants of Physics-Informed Neural Networks to reconstruct $M_B(z)$ from joint BAO and SN~Ia data under four cosmological models and two DESI~DR2 fiducial sets.
-The heteroscedastic method establishes a clear hierarchy: enforcing the Etherington DDR yields $2$--$50\times$ smaller violations than enforcing only the cosmological model prior, confirming that geometric consistency is the more fundamental constraint for stable joint BAO+SN inference.
+A key result of this work is the identification of a hierarchy of constraints: enforcing the Etherington distance duality relation yields substantially more stable and physically consistent reconstructions than imposing cosmological model priors alone.
+This suggests that geometric consistency conditions should be treated as primary constraints in machine-learning-based cosmological inference frameworks.
+Concretely, the heteroscedastic method establishes that enforcing the Etherington DDR yields $2$--$50\times$ smaller violations than enforcing only the cosmological model prior.
 Under full constraints all models recover $M_B \approx -19.3$~mag, consistent with standard supernova standardisation at current precision.

 The Fisher two-network method, training independent networks on each probe, finds no significant $M_B$ evolution in $z \in [0.3, 1.0]$ under full constraints.
 The bimodality of $M_B$ distributions for CPL and GEDE in unconstrained runs is a novel result: analyses inferring $H_0$ from SN data alone without DDR enforcement may encounter multimodal posteriors for these models.